 WHAT SUCCESS HAS BEEN ACHIEVED WITH THE NEW ALBUM SO FAR?

-So far all is going as well as we could have hoped.
 We’re getting lots of comments about the album coming out at just the right time for South Africa, which is a huge compliment.

-We’ve been nominated for two Samas (best adult contemporary album and best engineered album).
+We were also nominated for two Samas (best adult contemporary album and best engineered album).

 We are getting lots of play on radio stations across the board – especially for our new single, Kind – as well as some chart success.
-Also, our new video for Kind, with its message of tolerance and compassion, is being very well received.
+Also, our video for Kind, with its message of tolerance and compassion, is being very well received.

 OF ALL MANGO GROOVE SONGS WHAT IS CLOSEST TO YOUR HEART?